hmk55555/QCNN-Research/README.md

 * [Gradient Free Optimizer](<GPU/V4 (FINAL TESTING)>) - Gradient Free Optimizer Testing
 * [Gradient Based Optimizer](<GPU/V4 (FINAL TESTING)/Gradient Testing>) - Gradient Based Optimizer Testing (ReverseGradientEstimator)
 ### Paper Link (In Progress)
 Note: This is a draft paper and has not yet been properly reviewed or completed.
+Edits are in progress and will be updated here.

 [QCNN Paper PDF](<./QCNN Research Project - Fourth Draft.pdf>)